 * Aquaponics is energy-efficient: current systems use one-tenth of the energy conventional farming does.

-* Aquaponics has eight to ten times more vegetable production in the same area and time.
+* Aquaponics has up to eight times more vegetable production in the same area and time.

 * Aquaponics is fully scalable from indoor systems to backyard family systems to full commercial systems.